 Raw Tofu is also called bean curd.
 It is made from soybean curds and is naturally gluten-free and low in calories.
-Besides cottage cheese, tofu is another high protein food that is enjoyed by many people.
-Moreover, it is good for vegetarians and helps them to complete their daily protein requirement.

 It is one of the easiest and most inexpensive ways to add plant-based protein to your diet, as it doesn’t require much preparation.
-The only thing you have to do is draining excess water.
+The only thing you have to do is drain excess water.
 It’s also a good source of many nutrients like calcium, phosphorus, iron, magnesium, and manganese.

 Benefits of eating raw tofu